The robots meta tag and X-Robots-Tag made clear

 By employing these methods strategically, you can control website accessibility and influence search engine behavior.

-1. More flexible control over page indexing
+1. Control page indexing

-Robots meta tags and the X-Robots-Tag give you greater flexibility in controlling page indexing.
-With these directives, you can manage indexing not just for entire HTML pages, but also for specific sections within them, as well as for non-HTML files like images or PDFs.
 You are also free to choose the application level, whether at the page level using robots meta tags or at the site level using X-Robots-Tags.

 Blocking links from crawlers by using the nofollow directive can help with maintaining the page’s link juice.
 This prevents it from passing to other sources through external or internal links.

-3. Optimizing the crawl budget
+3. Optimize crawl budget

 The bigger a site is, the more important it is to direct crawlers to the most valuable pages.
-If search engines crawl a website inside and out, the crawl budget will simply end before bots reach the content that’s helpful for users and for SEO.
+If search engines crawl a website inside and out, the crawl budget will simply end before bots reach the content that’s helpful for both users and SEO.
 This prevents important pages from getting indexed, or at least from getting indexed on schedule.

-4. Controlling snippets
+4. Control snippets

 Here are a few examples of tags that control snippets:

-• max-image-preview:[setting] defines the image preview size (none/standard/large).
+- max-image-preview:[setting] defines the image preview size (none/standard/large).

 You can combine several directives into one, for instance:

-<meta name="robots" content="max-snippet:[70], max-image-preview:standard"/>
+<meta name=”robots” content=”max-snippet:[70], max-image-preview:standard” />

 Meta robots directives and search engine compatibility

-Directive Its function GOOGLE BING
+Directive | Its function | BING | |

-index/noindex Tells to index/not index a page.
-Used for pages that are not supposed to be shown in the SERPs. + +
+index/noindex | Instructs to index/not index a page.
+Used for pages that are not supposed to be shown in the SERPs. | + | + |

-follow/nofollow Tells to follow/not follow the links on a page. + +
+follow/nofollow | Instructs to follow/not follow the links on a page. | + | – |

-archive/noarchive Tells to show/not show a cached version of a web page in search. + +
+archive/noarchive | Instructs to show/not show a cached version of a web page in search. | – | + |

-nocache Tells not to store a cached page. +
+nocache | Instructs not to store a cached page. | – | + |

-all/none All is the equivalent of index, follow is used for indexing text and links.
-None is the equivalent of noindex, nofollow is used for blocking indexing of text and links. +
+all/none | All is the equivalent of index, and follow is used for indexing text and links.
+None is the equivalent of noindex, and nofollow is used for blocking the indexing of text and links. | + | – |

-nosnippet Tells not to show a snippet or video in the SERPs. + +
+nosnippet | Instructs not to show a snippet or video in the SERPs. | + | + |

-max-snippet Limits the maximum snippet size.
-Indicated as max-snippet:[number] where number is a number of characters in a snippet. + +
+max-snippet | Limits the maximum snippet size.
+Indicated as max-snippet:[number] where number is a number of characters in a snippet. | + | + |

-max-image-preview Limits the maximum size for images shown in search.
-Indicated as max-image-preview:[setting] where setting can have none, standard, or large value. + +
+max-image-preview | Limits the maximum size for images shown in search.
+Indicated as max-image-preview:[setting] where setting can have none, standard, or large value. | + | + |

-max-video-preview Limits the maximum length of videos shown in search (in seconds).
+max-video-preview | Limits the maximum length of videos shown in search (in seconds).
 It also allows setting a static image (0) or lifting any restrictions (-1).
-Indicated as max-video-preview:[value]. + +
+Indicated as max-video-preview:[value]. | + | + |

-notranslate Prevents search engines from translating a page in the search results. +
+notranslate | Prevents search engines from translating a page in the search results. | + | – |

-noimageindex Prevents images on a page from being indexed. +
+noimageindex | Prevents images on a page from being indexed. | + | – |

-unavailable_after Tells not to show a page in search after a specified date.
-Indicated as unavailable_after: [date/time]. +
+unavailable_after | Tells not to show a page in search after a specified date.
+Indicated as unavailable_after: [date/time]. | + | – |

-indexifembedded Allows content indexing on the page with noindex tag when that content is embedded in another page through iframes or a similar HTML tag.
-Both tags must be present for this directive to work. +
+indexifembedded | Allows content indexing on the page with noindex tag when that content is embedded in another page through iframes or a similar HTML tag.
+Both tags must be present for this directive to work. | + | – |

 Conflicting directives